 White Glove deliveries and services

 Since brand loyalty starts and ends with great customer service, it makes sense that brands are moving toward utilizing direct-to-customer sales as an opportunity to create new business through services.

 For example: It’s seven in the morning, you’re half awake, and you open the kitchen cupboard to discover you ran out of coffee.
 Chaos ensues.

 Fast-forward to 2019, when coffee junkies now avoid this nightmare scenario through coffee subscription services.

 Or take the example of Microsoft, which used its direct-to-customer expansion to provide white glove deliveries and installation services in addition to sales of consumer electronics.

 In the world of grocery, UK grocery Waitrose offers a wine-tasting service in select locations, transforming the brand from its humble grocery origins into a boutique white glove service provider.

 Every one of these companies found ways of increasing revenue from branded D2C deliveries.

 The benefits of branded deliveries are tremendous, and extend across multiple business models.
 Whether or not brands decide to open more brick-and-mortar locations, taking the brand experience to the customer’s door and providing new, branded D2C delivery services is a guaranteed way to create strong brand loyalty that will translate to more sales over the lifetime of the customer.

 Want to learn more?
-Watch our on-demand webinar on how to choose the right delivery model.
+Watch our on-demand webinar on how top retailers create differentiation in last mile delivery.